fantasydatapros/best-ball-data-bowl/README.md

 * July 15th: Finalists announced.
 5 Finalists teams/individuals will be chosen to announce to the final round on August 1st.

-* August 1st: Finalist round on [Peter Overzet's Youtube channel](https://www.youtube.com/@PeterOverzet).
+* August 1st: Finalist round on <a target="_blank" href="https://www.youtube.com/@PeterOverzet">Peter Overzet's Youtube channel</a>.
 Finalists will have the opportunity to present their findings on stream and support their conclusions.
 * August 15th: Winning team announced.

 # Prizes